 How does the “not materially lower” standard work for international transfers?

-The UK’s “not materially lower” test is intentionally less onerous than the EU’s “essentially equivalent” standard.
+The UK test asks whether the standard of protection is not materially lower than the UK standard, taken as a whole (Articles 45B and 46(6) UK GDPR).
+The EDPB has said that test removes elements which figured in the previous UK adequacy test and which play an important role in assessing whether a third country offers an essentially equivalent level of protection (Opinion 26/2025, paragraphs 42 and 87).
 A third country may meet the UK threshold without meeting the EU threshold.
 Where you transfer data outside both jurisdictions, you must satisfy both tests.
 A UK-only adequacy assessment is insufficient if the organisation also processes EU personal data.
-Build your transfer architecture to satisfy the stricter EU standard where dual-jurisdiction processing is involved.
+Build the transfer mechanism to satisfy the stricter EU standard where dual-jurisdiction processing is involved.

 What should our privacy notice say about divergence?